HewlettPackard/ezdemo/README.md

 # Ezmeral Container Platform Demo

-## on AWS (Azure and Vmware to follow)
+## on AWS and Azure (Vmware and KVM to follow)

-Automated installation for Ezmeral Container Platform and MLOps on AWS for demo purposes.
+Automated installation for Ezmeral Container Platform and MLOps on AWS/Azure for demo purpose.

 You need docker to run the container.
 It should work on any docker runtime.